LJ1502/Walley/README.md

-# Woof - Real-Time Scam Detection App
+# Walley - Real-Time Budget APP made to integrate with GX Bank

-Mobile application for real-time scam detection during phone calls and via SMS.
-The app captures audio via acoustic coupling (speakerphone), transcribes it using AssemblyAI, and analyzes the conversation context using JamAI Base to flag potential fraud.
+Mobile application for real-time budgeting.
+The app captures unread inbox from emails or sms via a real-time scrape, send it to our JAM AI base backend to check for any personal transaction biling to be aded to daily budgeting.
+There is an AI layer , behind the APP to capture any potential fraud activity as well
 ---
 ## Team
 1. LOO JIUN WEI